-Mindfulness Tools for Teens
+Mindfulness and Meditation Tools for Teens

 At this age, teens can now fully take part in mindfulness meditation.
 This will help them see first-hand all the benefits mindfulness has to offer.
 As they find peace within and have a greater awareness of their thoughts and behavior, they will be less likely to act out impulsively or seek out harmful activities.

-Every day before they go off for school, have a family sit down to just close your eyes and put your all’s attention on your breath.
+Every day before they go off for school, have the family sit down to just close your eyes and put your all’s attention on your breath.
 This can be for 5 or 10 minutes and will create a very positive start to the day.